About progress in Schoolwork

 Progress data does not appear immediately.
 Schoolwork takes time to process data before displaying it in the class view, assignment details view and student progress view.

-If necessary, your school’s IT administrator can disable reporting of student progress data for an entire organisation, a group of students or an individual student.
-If reporting of student progress data is disabled for an entire organisation, the administrator can choose to pause reporting or delete all previously reported data for all students.
-If reporting of student progress data is disabled for an individual student, all previously reported data is automatically deleted and is no longer accessible.
+If necessary, your school’s IT administrator can turn off reporting of student progress for an entire organisation or for individual students.
+If reporting of student progress is turned off for an entire organisation, the administrator can choose to pause reporting or delete all previously reported data for all students.
+If reporting of student progress is turned off for an individual student, all previously reported data is automatically deleted and is no longer accessible.
+If reporting of student progress is turned off for an entire organisation or an individual student, Schoolwork does not display the Performance and Time Spent insights.